-Even if the temperature is still hovering in the 80s throughout most of the south, autumn is officially here.
-The season for changing leaves, football games, evening campfires and pumpkin-flavored everything is in full swing.
-Even if the weather hasn’t received the memo, there are still plenty of things you can do to get in the fall state of mind.
+Even if the temperature is still hovering in the 90s throughout most of the south, autumn is nearly here.
+This time of year brings changing leaves, football games, evening campfires and pumpkin-flavored everything is in full swing.
+Even if the weather hasn't received the memo, there are still plenty of things you can do to get in the fall state of mind.

 Nothing says fall like football under the stars.
 And there's no better way to enjoy those Friday night lights than in a small southern town.
 Cheer on your local team or check out some of the most impressive football stadiums around Texas.